Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 Documentation and digital systems alone may not be sufficient when origin claims are challenged.

-In this context: Stable isotope analysis provides independent verification of where cotton was grown, complementing digital traceability systems, documentation, and molecular tagging approaches that track and record movement through the supply chain, but do not independently verify origin.
+In this context: cotton isotope testing provides independent verification of where cotton was grown, complementing digital traceability systems, documentation, and molecular tagging approaches that track and record movement through the supply chain, but do not independently verify origin.

 How to Choose the Right Cotton Traceability Method